-Grade Rating Indicators Recommendation to interview stage 7 Outstanding Applicant is a very strong fit for the award, a leading academic in their field, head of a world leading research group, excellent choice of host institution and strong support from host including additional funding.
-YES Excellent choice of industrial sponsor, based on a strong existing relationship and strong support from industry including additional funding.
+Grade Rating Indicators Recommendation to interview stage 7 Outstanding Applicant is a very strong fit for the award, a leading academic in their field, head of a world leading research group, excellent choice of host institution and strong support from host university including additional funding.
+YES Excellent relationship with Dstl to carry out the proposal.
 Proposal is novel, ambitious, achievable, and shows great potential for significant wide-reaching impact.
-6 Excellent Applicant is a strong fit for the award, a proven academic in their field, head of a potentially world leading research group, excellent choice of host university, strong support from host.
-Excellent choice of industry partner and strong support from industry.
-Proposal is novel, ambitious, achievable, and shows YES strong support from industry.
-Proposal is

-5 Very Good Applicant is a good fit for the award, a proven academic in their field, head of a potentially world leading research group, good choice of host university, strong support from host, good choice of industry partner and strong support from industry.
+6 Excellent Applicant is a strong fit for the award, a proven academic in their field, head of a potentially world leading research group, excellent choice of host university, strong support from host university.
+YES Good relationship with Dstl to carry out the proposal.
+Proposal is novel, ambitious, achievable, and shows potential for cignificant wide reaching impact significant wide-reaching impact.
+5 Very Good Applicant is a good fit for the award, a proven academic in their field, head of a potentially world leading research group, good choice of host university, strong support from host university, good relationship with Dstl.
 Proposal is novel, ambitious, achievable, and shows potential for wide reaching impact.
-YES 4 Good (Worthy, but uncompetitive for this scheme) Applicant is a reasonable fit for the award, a proven academic in their field, demonstrated leadership and team building qualities, good choice of host institution, good support from host, good choice of industry partner and good support from industry.
+YES 4 Good (Worthy, but uncompetitiv e for this scheme) Applicant is a reasonable fit for the award, a proven academic in their field, demonstrated leadership and team building qualities, good choice of host institution, good support from host, good relationship with Dstl.
 Proposal is novel, ambitious, achievable, and shows some potential for impact.
-NO 3 Average Applicant is not a good fit for the award, lacks evidence of proven track record and leadership ability, reasonable choice of host university, standard support from host, reasonable choice of industry partner and standard support from industry.
+NO 3 Average Applicant is not a good fit for the award, lacks evidence of proven track record and leadership ability, reasonable choice of host university, standard support from host, reasonable relationship with Dstl.
 Proposal is somewhat novel, ambitious, achievable, and shows some potential for impact.
-NO 2 Below average Applicant is a poor fit for the award, lacks evidence of proven track record and leadership ability, poor choice of host university, little support from host, poor choice of industry partner and little support from industry.
+NO 2 Below average Applicant is a poor fit for the award, lacks evidence of proven track record and leadership ability, poor choice of host university, little support from host, poor relationship with Dstl.
 Proposal is not novel, ambitious, achievable, and shows little potential for impact.
-NO 1 Poor Applicant is a poor fit for the award, lacks evidence of proven track record, poor choice of host university, little support from host, poor choice of industry partner and little support from industry.
+NO 1 Poor Applicant is a poor fit for the award, lacks evidence of proven track record, poor choice of host university, little support from host, poor relationship with Dstl.
 Proposal is fundamentally incorrect and unachievable and shows no potential for impact.
 NO